brycewray/eleventy_solo/src/posts/2020/04/murdered-darlings.md

 Oh, could I have finally finished *something*?
 Sure.
 Could I then have self-published it?
 Yep.
 But would the final product have been good enough?
 No.

 So the WIP is dead.
-Long live the Web site.
+Long live the website.

 ## Takeaways

-That's not to say I now sport a T-shirt saying, "I visited Book-writing Land and all I got was this lousy Web site."
+That's not to say I now sport a T-shirt saying, "I visited Book-writing Land and all I got was this lousy website."

 Quite the contrary: I throughly enjoy writing the content on this site and, as recent posts make clear, doing all the geeky stuff that keeps it running.
 In fact, truth be known, I like *this* kind of writing more, which probably has its own role in the events that led to this decision.